centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-servers-hp-ilo-xmlapi.md

 ## Prerequisites

-To be able to query this API, you must create a login/password.
-You are adviced to check the constructor's documentation to find how this is done.
+To be able to query this API, you must create a read-only access account on the iLO card.
+Check the constructor's documentation to find out how this is done.

 ## Installing the monitoring connector